 The company may also have different transaction limits based on the transfer method you select.
 For example, while the online transfer limit might be set at $5,000, you may be able to send a larger amount if you visit your nearest branch to place the transfer.

 You may be interested in

 Transfer limits are just one of the factors you need to consider when choosing an international money transfer provider.
 You’ll also need to compare a range of other features including:

 There are two main expenses to consider when sending money overseas: exchange rates and transaction fees.
 Finding the best exchange rate is critical to getting value for money, but you need to be careful that the company with the best rates doesn’t also charge high fees.

 Consider how quick and easy it is to send a transfer with each provider.
-Is the transfer system easy to use?
-Can you complete transfers online, via a smartphone app or over the phone, or do you need to visit a branch?
+Is its transfer system easy to use?
+Can you lodge transfers online, via a smartphone app or over the phone, or do you need to visit a branch?

 Compare transfer processing times between different companies to find out how long your beneficiary will have to wait to receive the money.
 If you ever need to send an emergency transfer as quickly as possible, is there an option to do so?

 This is an important consideration but also one that is often overlooked.
 Make sure that you will have quick and easy access to customer support if something ever goes wrong with a transaction.